0kyn/_p-templates/README.md

 `_tools.md` When some tools are not used anymore, it could be interesting to keeps tracks of touchy commands in a cheatsheet before removing.

 `_stack.md` could elvolve during project lifetime, one of its goals is to be usefull as much for devs, as for sysadmins.
-It contains keyword that can help you to find some *technologies* used in the past.
+It contains *keywords* that can help you to find some *technologies* used in the past.

 ## /!\ Warning /!\